wygulmage/xmobar/readme.md

   seconds and separator when it wraps around

         Run MarqueePipeReader "/tmp/testpipe" (10, 7, "+") "mpipe"

+- Expands environment variables in the first argument

 <font size="+1">
 **`BufferedPipeReader Alias [(Timeout, Bool, "/path/to/pipe1"), ..]`**